dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 5/README.md

 On the NSX-T side, a VIP, which is part of a routable IP address space, will be configured on the NSX-T Load Balancer (which is associated with a Tier 1 router) and be associated with this K8S service.
 In this lab that pool is configured as 10.190.6.0 /24, back in Part 3 [here](https://github.com/dumlutimuralp/k8s-with-nsx-t-2.4.x/blob/master/Part%203/README.md#configuring-ip-pool-k8s-lb-pool-advanced-networking--security---inventory---groups---ip-pools).

-<b>The difference</b> to what has been mentioned above in previous "Generic K8S" section is <b>with NSX-T, the IP addresses of the Pods</b> that are backing the service will be automatically configured as pool members of the VIP on the NSX-T LB.
+<b>The difference</b> to what has been mentioned above in previous "Generic K8S" section is, <b>with NSX-T, the IP addresses of the Pods</b> that are backing the service will be automatically configured as pool members of the VIP on the NSX-T LB.
 This essentially makes the "NodePort" configuration irrelevant in NSX-T scenario, since for all north - south traffic which takes place between external resources and K8S cluster workloads, the NSX-T load balancer will redirect the requests directly to the Pod IPs.
 However for <b>Pod to Service traffic</b> obviously "ClusterIP" still has to be used.

+Note : Since in the topology NSX-T Load Balancer sits as a one armed Load Balancer, obviously it applies source NAT (SNAT) to the traffic.

 Let' s validate all of the above in the lab.
 The service "nsxdemoservice" was already configured.